List of criminal organizations in DC Comics: The Insiders

 An alliance between Lex Luthor and Brainiac that infiltrated the Outsiders and Teen Titans with Indigo (Brainiac 8) and Superboy.

-Intergang

-Intergang is a criminal cartel secretly organized by Darkseid who was using Intergang to help track down the Anti-Life Equation.
-Intergang first appeared in Superman's Pal Jimmy Olsen #133 (October 1970).

 International Crime Combine

 The International Crime Combine is a supraorganization made up of operatives from various other criminal organizations some based in the DC Comics universe, like CYCLOPS and O.G.R.E., and other fictional organizations such as THRUSH and SPECTRE.
 They opposed G.E.O.R.G.E., a covert agency of the United States, and the Blackhawks.

 I.O.

 International Operations, or I.O. (also I/O), was a government agency headed up by Miles Craven who had an obsession with superhumans.
 Seeking to cheat death and develop an army of super-powered servants, Craven initiated multiple programs that inadvertently produced numerous subjects who became superheroes.
 Craven was downloaded into several clone bodies unsuccessfully and employed his own personal enhanced unit in the Brotherhood.

 Invaders from the Snowflake

 In a bid to create a better world, a group of adventurers built the world's first supercomputer that can answer the riddle of world peace.
 Developing what they described as a snowflake of billions of universes, one of the worlds within the theoretical construct resisted its role as an experiment and seven powerful metahumans escaped to stop the supercomputer to preserve their life.
 The invaders from the snowflake were killed but at the cost of all but one of the adventurers' lives (Doc Brass being the sole survivor).